maxyb92/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a Postdoctoral Research Fellow at HEC Paris.
+I'm an Assistant Professor at Bocconi University.
+Prior to this role, I spent a year as a Postdoctoral Researcher in France at HEC Paris.
 I hold a PhD in Quantitative Marketing from the University of Mannheim.

 My multi-method research projects cover social influence in user-generated content networks–combining both secondary and experimental data.
 My research interests meet at the interface of empirical quantitative marketing and information systems.
 Specifically, I research sales-driven influencer marketing and its impact on society.
 {style="text-align: justify;"}